 Major performances—2012-15: Amber Falls Winery & Cellars, Hampshire, Tenn. (summer season); 2010-12: Lowertown Arts & Music Festival, Paducah, Ky.; 2006: Phoenix (AZ) Folk Festival; 2004-5: Prescott (AZ) Folk Music Festival; 2001: Tennessee Highland Games, Murfreesboro, TN; Tullahoma (TN) Celtic Music Festival; Jonesborough (TN) Celtic Festival; Jonesborough “Music on the Square” Celtic Night; 1999: Kerrville (TX) Folk Festival, New Folk finalist.

-Ross, son of the late Scottish-born painter/illustrator Alexander Sharpe Ross, enjoys a concurrent career as a sports author (32 books in print) and contributing feature story writer for Lindy’s Pro Football annual (20 years) and the Pro Football Hall of Fame.
+Ross, son of the late Scottish-born painter/illustrator Alexander Sharpe Ross, enjoys a concurrent career as a sports author (32 books in print) and contributing feature story writer for Lindy’s Pro Football annual (21 years).

 Photo: Katie Sellers Eberst